jjrobertson14/ParallelBashJobsEngine/README.md

             - And in this case file name could include information about how to use parallel
                 - !
 Try this?

-!
-Try out having a token to echo at start of each command to run?
+- !
+[Interpreter] Try out having a token to echo at start of each command to run?
     - That way the jobs scripts can output whatever is wanted, but still send commands via standard out
         - (could use tee to send all output of job script somewhere to preserve non-command output of the script)

+- ! [archive and error folders] concatenate filename with timestamp

+- ! [handle errors] of individual commands echoed by job files

+- ! [job scripts to execute & command echoing scripts]
+    - Allow engine to accept both scripts that user desires to run and scripts that echo out commands to be run